gtrab99/arch-i3wm-setup/README.md

 # arch-i3wm-setup
-dotfiles for my current arch setup
+Using this to store the dotfiles for my i3 setup, which I spend an embarassing amount of time on.